Featured image of Are You Making This One Mistake That’s Ruining Your PETG Prints?

 Different temperatures within a given range may produce results of varying quality (Source: weh via Thingiverse)

-Although there’s a general range of temperatures that work best for PETG, you must determine the precise temperature for your particular spool of filament.
+Although there’s a general range of temperatures that work best for PETG, you still need to determine the precise temperature that works best for your particular spool of filament.

-The easiest way to find the best temperature is through trial and error.
-Conduct many test prints and compare results.
-Each print should be done at a low speed, to ensure that the only factor affecting printing is temperature.
+The easiest way to do this is through trial and error.
+Conduct a set of controlled test prints and compare the results.
+Print each print at a low speed, to ensure that the only factor affecting the output is the temperature.

-Start at the bottom of the given range, and print tests at 5 °C intervals.
-Look out for the common effects of temperature being too high or low, which we’ll discuss below.
-Once you have explored printing throughout the entire range, compare your prints and determine which temperature produced the best results with your filament.
+Starting at the bottom of the given range, print tests at 5 °C intervals.
+Look out for the common effects of temperature of being too high or low, which we’ll discuss below.
+Once you have explored printing throughout the entire range, compare your prints and determine which temperature produces the best results with your filament.

 If you don’t mind playing around with G-code, an even faster method to determine the ideal temperature is to use a temperature tower.
 If all goes well, you’ll only need to run a single test.